flipdishbytes/integration-examples/wpf/README.md

 /// <summary>
 /// Creates the authorization request and shows the popup with the Web View.
-/// When the login is succesfully complete triggers the LoginDone event.
+/// When the login is successfully complete triggers the LoginDone event.
 /// </summary>
 public void Login(string scope, string responseType)
 {